UConn vs Saint Mary's (CA) Players to Watch - Second Round

 UConn Players to Watch

-Sanogo is tops on his team in both points (17.1) and rebounds (7.4) per game, and also averages 1.2 assists.
-Defensively, he puts up 0.8 steals and 0.7 blocked shots.
+Sanogo paces his team in both points (17.1) and rebounds (7.4) per contest, and also posts 1.2 assists.
+At the other end, he puts up 0.8 steals and 0.7 blocked shots.

-Tristen Newton puts up a team-high 4.6 assists per game.
-He is also putting up 10 points and 4.2 rebounds, shooting 37.2% from the floor and 35.5% from downtown with 1.1 made 3-pointers per contest.
+Tristen Newton averages a team-best 4.6 assists per contest.
+He is also posting 10 points and 4.2 rebounds, shooting 37.2% from the field and 35.5% from downtown with 1.1 made 3-pointers per game.

-Jordan Hawkins is posting 16 points, 1.3 assists and 3.9 rebounds per contest.
+Jordan Hawkins averages 16 points, 3.9 rebounds and 1.3 assists per game, shooting 40.1% from the floor and 37% from beyond the arc with 2.8 made 3-pointers per game.

 Saint Mary's (CA) Players to Watch

-Saxen is averaging a team-leading 7.8 rebounds per game.
-And he is delivering 11.8 points and 1.8 assists, making 55.3% of his shots from the field.
+Mitchell Saxen is the Gaels' top rebounder (7.8 per game), and he delivers 11.8 points and 1.8 assists.

-The Gaels get 12.6 points, 4.4 rebounds and 1 assists per game from Alex Ducas.
+The Gaels get 14.1 points, 2.2 rebounds and 2 assists per game from Aidan Mahaney.

-The Gaels get 5.2 points, 7.1 rebounds and 1.7 assists per game from Kyle Bowen.
+Kyle Bowen gives the Gaels 5.2 points, 7.1 rebounds and 1.7 assists per contest.
+He also delivers 1.3 steals and 0.9 blocked shots.

 UConn Top Performers (Last 10 Games)